How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 The disease is similar to conjunctivitis and angioedema Quincke.
 The symptoms of this parasitosis are as follows.

-The child comprehensively studies the world around him, including trying to taste.
-He is still poorly versed in the rules of hygiene, is open to communication with any animals, including street animals.
+The child studies comprehensively the world around us, including tasting.
+He still has little understanding of hygiene rules and is open to communicating with any animals, including street ones.

-This happens on the street - from the ground, sand, benches and toys.
-Playing with an infected peer, using common objects causes helminthiasis.
+This happens outdoors - from the ground, sand, benches and toys.
+Playing with an infected peer and using common objects causes helminthiasis.

-Many children like to bite their hands, bite their nails, and already in adulthood, school age, do not follow the requirements of hygiene.
-Coming from the street, they forget to wash their hands or do not wash them thoroughly enough, without soap and if only faster.
+Many children love to chew their hands, bite their nails, and as adults, school age poorly comply with hygiene requirements.
+Coming from the street, they forget to wash their hands or wash them insufficiently thoroughly, without soap and just to quickly.

-Public places, large shops and playgrounds pose a serious danger to children.
-In such places where there are many people, you need to prevent the child from grabbing at everything.
+Public places, large stores and playgrounds pose a serious danger to children.
+In places where there are a lot of people, you need to prevent your child from grabbing everything with his hands.

-Drinking water from ponds while swimming, and even low-quality tap water, can cause helminthiasis.
+Drinking water from reservoirs while swimming, and even poor-quality tap water, can cause helminthiasis.

 Through contact with infected individuals